When it comes to Home Staging Myths and truths, one thing is for certain everyone has a different view on the importance of home staging.

 Staging a property can be very affordable compared to the return on investment.
 For those with very limited budgets a Do-It-Yourself staging consultation can give you the direction and focus to improve your property for a minimal fee.

 People are searching the internet to determine which houses they’d like to view with their agents.
-Your home has to be beautifully presented to get people to look at it and this includes curb appeal.
+Therefore, your home has to be beautifully presented to get people to look at it and this includes curb appeal.

 4. Home Staging is Only for Vacant Property